OliverForral/choose-your-own-tutorial/xubuntu/64-bit/16-04/install-operating-system.md

 ## Welcome Screen

+### Internet

+You decide to connect to the internet.
+On the top right of the screen, you click the icon that has an up arrow and a down arrow.
+You typed in wifi information that you found on one of the sticky notes and now the "up arrow and down arrow" icon has turned into a signal icon.

 ### Try Xubuntu Or Install Xubuntu

 At this point, you see a "Try Xubuntu" button and a "Install Xubuntu" button.